-By not recognising their silent treatment says more about who they are as a person and questioning ourselves as a person we lose our respect for ourself, our boundaries, our self-beliefs, our self-trust, and we slowly lose our identity.
-We are that caught up in trying to help them, trying to please them, trying to resolve the issue, trying to stop the silence, we fail to see the true meaning in the message they are giving us.
-They simply don’t care for us, not In the sams ways we do them, as we wouldn’t want to hurt them, but because of how they play all their gaslighting mind games so well we don’t see it for what it is, the narcissists manipulation, we question ourselves.
+By not recognising their silent treatment says more about who they are as a person and questioning ourselves as a person we lose our respect for ourselves, our boundaries, our self-beliefs, and our self-trust, and we slowly lose our identity.
+We are so caught up in trying to help them, trying to please them, trying to resolve the issue, trying to stop the silence, we fail to see the true meaning in the message they are giving us.
+They simply don’t care for us, not In the same ways we do them, as we wouldn’t want to hurt them, but because of how they play all their gaslighting mind games so well we don’t see it for what it is, the narcissist’s manipulation, we question ourselves.

 To realise what they are and why they do this, can help you to heal and move on from your self-doubt.